WRITER AND JOURNALIST

 I was born in 1982 in Berlin, the oldest of three children in a Vietnamese family.
 Today I`m part of a new generation of German writers addressing questions of race and identity.

 For more than a decade, I`ve also been a staff writer at the weekly Die Zeit.
 In 2023, I was the first journalist to interview the actor Kevin Spacey ahead of his sexual assault trial.
-In 2020, I co-wrote a large investigation on the Essex lorry deaths, which was nominated for the the German version of the Pulitzer Prize.
-In 2012, I published We new Germans with my colleagues Alice Bota and Özlem Topçu: a non-fiction book about our own experiences and the second generation of immigrants in Germany.
+In 2020, I co-wrote an investigation on the Essex lorry deaths, which was nominated for the the German version of the Pulitzer Prize.
+In 2012, I published We new Germans with Alice Bota and Özlem Topçu: a non-fiction book about our own experiences and the second generation of immigrants in Germany.

 I studied Media and Communications at Goldsmiths College and Sociology at the London School of Economics.
 My first work stints included freelance work for the Guardian and NPR´s Berlin Bureau.